-Now John Doe knows he needs to make AT LEAST $21,580 to break even when he expands to a 2-truck business.
+Now John Doe knows he needs to make AT LEAST $25,180 a month to break even.
 Anything he makes over that amount is his profit.

 When tracking your cost-per-mile, it is important to have a business plan.
 Layout exactly what you expect from your business.
 When things change, update your plan.
 Keeping your expenses up-to-date will help you set realistic plans for the future.